Let’s talk tie-dye tips!

 When a tie-dye project flops – it sucks.
 All that time and effort and then to open up the folded fabric to underwhelming results…it’ll make you want to give up.

 Here are my favorite tie-dye tips to help you along with way!
-And check out my shopping list for all things tie-dye!

 You’ll not only need a roomy work area to create your tie-dye, but also an area to set your project aside to cure.
 It takes six hours for the dye to set permanently.

-I’ll start by lining my work area with a plastic cover (or paper needing recycling – wrapping paper, newspaper, packing paper, etc), then create my project, cover it and then set it in the garage, on the table on the patio or even on top of the washer or dryer.
+I’ll start by lining my work area with a plastic tablecloth (or paper needing recycling – wrapping paper, newspaper, packing paper, etc), then create my project, cover it and then set it in the garage, on the table on the patio or even on top of the washer or dryer.

 Beyond the basic supplies